Be the One (Dua Lipa song): Commercial performance

 After its release in October 2015, "Be the One" failed to chart and received little airplay.
 However, it became a sleeper hit the following year after being picked up by radio stations in Germany, and later, across the rest of Europe.
 The song debuted at number 77 in Germany on the chart dated 25 December 2015.
-It spent a total on 28 weeks on the chart and reached a peak of number 11 in its eighth week.
+It spent a total of 28 weeks on the chart and reached a peak of number 11 in its eighth week.
 The song was awarded a platinum certification in the country from the Bundesverband Musikindustrie (BVMI) for track-equivalent sales of 400,000 units.
 In Belgium, "Be the One" reached number 42 in the Wallonia region, however, it performed significantly better in the Flanders region.
 In 2015, the song spent five weeks on the Ultratip Flanders chart, before entering the Ultratop 50 chart at number 43, dated 23 January 2016.
 In its ninth week, the song rose to the chart's summit and lasted for 13 weeks following.
 In 2017, it was awarded a platinum certification by the Belgian Entertainment Association (BEA) for 30,000 track-equivalent unit sales.

 "Be the One" peaked at number seven on the Euro Digital Song Sales chart, and reached number seven in Austria, three in Hungary, two in Slovenia, one in Poland and four in Scotland.
 Additionally, the song holds a double platinum certification in Italy and a diamond certification Poland.
 The song reached number 11 in the Netherlands and was given a double platinum certification in the country for selling 60,000 track-equivalent units.
 In Australia, "Be the One" debuted at number 46 on the ARIA Singles Chart dated 3 April 2016, becoming her first entry on the chart.
 In its fifth week, the song rose to a peak of number six and spent a total of 18 weeks on the chart.
 That year, it was awarded a double platinum certification from the Australian Recording Industry Association (ARIA) for 140,000 track-equivalent sales in the country.
-In New Zealand, the song sold 7,500 track-equivalent units, resulting in it being awarded a gold certification from Recorded Music NZ (RMNZ).
+In New Zealand, the song sold 90,000 track-equivalent units, resulting in it being awarded 3× Platinum certification from Recorded Music NZ (RMNZ).
 It spent seven weeks on their singles chart, reaching a peak of number 20.